Skip to main content

 Medial thigh lift

-A medial thigh lift, also called an inner thigh lift, tightens the inner part of the thigh.
-It can be performed through two types of incisions: one that extends from the groin around the back of the thigh just below the bum, or a vertical incision that runs from the groin to the knee.1
+A medial thigh lift, also called an inner thigh lift, tightens the inner part of the thigh.2 It can be performed through two types of incisions: one that extends from the groin around the back of the thigh just below the bum, or a vertical incision that runs from the groin to the knee.3

 Bilateral thigh lift

-This is also called an outer thigh lift.
+The bilateral thigh lift is also called an outer thigh lift.
 It tightens the skin on the front and outer thigh and is a good option for people with a lot of excess skin due to significant weight loss.
 It's performed through a V-shaped incision at the top of the leg.
-If you have a lot of excess skin and tissue, the incision may need to wrap around your hip.2
+If you have a lot of excess skin and tissue, the incision may need to wrap around your hip.4

 Spiral thigh lift

 A spiral thigh lift is also called a circumferential thighplasty or a 360-degree thigh lift because it targets the entire circumference of the thigh.
-The technique uses an incision that extends from your butt to your groin to allow the surgeon to sculpt the front, back, outer and inner thigh.3
+The technique uses incisions that extend from the groin to the inside of the knee and another that runs from the groin area around the waist to the hip bone.2

-The spiral thigh lift technique is most often used for people with a lot of excess sagging skin and lumpy deposits left from extreme weight loss.3
+The spiral thigh lift technique is most often used for people with a lot of excess sagging skin and lumpy deposits left from extreme weight loss.2

 Mini thigh lift